Skip to main content

 Jonathan Barker and Samuel Taylor formed a partnership as Barker & Taylor sometime before 1807.
 Little is currently known of these two individuals, and their clocks are considered rare.
 Based on the number of clocks that have survived, they were not prolific clockmakers.
 This is only the second… read more

 Ezra Batchelder was born in Andover, Massachusetts, on November 13, 1769.
-His parents were Ezra, a blacksmith (Baptized on May 31, 1741, and died in 1809), and his wife Mary (Woodbury) Ober of Beverly.
-They were married on March 15, 1763.
-They had five children that were raised on Maple Street.… read more
+His father, also named Ezra, was a blacksmith who was baptized on May 31, 1741, and died in 1809.
+His mother was Mary (Woodbury) Ober from Beverly.
+The couple married on March 15, 1763, and raised five children on Maple… read more

 Eli was born on February 16, 1752 in Concord, Pennsylvania.
 He was the third child of Joseph Bentley, the tavern keeper of the Red Lion Tavern in Doe Run, Pennsylvania.
 At age twenty, he married Mary Hunter who was the first cousin of clockmaker Thomas Shields.
 He soon bought a home at West… read more